Do you love French cuisine? If so, you will be impressed with the selection of San Francisco French restaurants.

 Most of their wines are French.
 If you aren't sure what to order, don't hesitate to ask.
 They love helping you find the perfect wine to pair with your meal.

-This small restaurant is in the Cole Valley neighborhood.
-You won't find many visitors venturing to this neighborhood, so you get a very traditional San Francisco experience.
+Zazie is another one of my favorites.
+The food and wine are great, and because it's in Cole Valley, which is not frequented by many tourists, you get a very authentic San Francisco experience.
 If you want to get away from the crowds, head here for dinner.

-Some of my favorites at this French bistro include their Cassoulet (with duck, white beans and sausages), the Hanger Steak and the Lamb Tagine.
-You will also find a great selection of fresh salads, fish and even a slowly braised rabbit dish.
+Some of my favorites at this French bistro include their cassoulet (with duck, white beans, and sausages), the hanger steak, and the lamb tagine.
+You will also find a great selection of fresh salads, fish, and even a slowly braised rabbit dish.

-You will find a good selection of French and California wines by the glass.
+You will find a good selection of French and Californian wines by the glass.
 Their full bottles are also reasonably priced, so make sure you check these out if you plan on having more than one glass of wine with dinner.

 Another one of the centrally located San Francisco French restaurants is Rue Lepic.
-You will find it just up the hill from Union Square in the Nob Hill district.
+You will find it just up the hill from Union Square in the Nob Hill District.

 This small, local SF restaurant is cozy and reminds me of some of the cute cafes in Paris.
-The food is consistently good with a traditional French flare.
+The food is consistently good with traditional French flare.

-My favorites here include the Prawns salad, the Grilled Chicken in Rosemary sauce and the Filet Mignon in Peppercorn sauce.
-Don't forget to save room for their amazing Creme Brulee for dessert.
+My favorites here include the prawns salad, the grilled chicken in rosemary sauce, and the filet mignon in peppercorn sauce.
+Don't forget to save room for their amazing creme brulee for dessert.

 You might even see a celebrity enjoying dinner here from one of the nearby high-end Nob Hill hotels.